Lists

 • List = store multiple values in a single variable

-# List of prices using variables as values
+# List of ingredients using variables as values

 Introduction to Python for Developers